About Our Organization

 History

-The municipality of Michipicoten was the sponsoring or administrative body for CHADWIC Home.
-There was also an Advisory Committee which advised the municipality on the operations of the program.
+The municipality of Michipicoten was the sponsoring/administrative body for CHADWIC Home.
+As well as an Advisory Committee which advised the municipality on the operations of the program.

 In 1991, the Advisory Committee sought incorporation status and became the new Board of Directors of CHADWIC Home, Inc.